GISTnet Main page GISTnet Library Glossary CFR Exhibits Countries My Page Help

 Note: Although the operational particulars in which customs brokerage takes place varies with the transportation mode, these initial courses are applicable to all operational environments.

-Introduction to the CBP ; Overview of U.S. Import Process
+Introduction to the CBP; Overview of the U.S. Import Process

 This lesson looks back to the beginning of U.S. customs brokerage with a look at the history, current mission and organization of the U.S. Bureau of Customs and Border Protection.
 We also introduce the U.S. import process with an overview of key players and additional parties that are sometimes involved.